Conte-Ecology/basinCharacteristics/surficialCoarseness/README.md

 ## Output Rasters

+#### Surficial Coarseness
 Raster name: surfCoarse <br>
 Description: This layer represents the soil parent material that is described as "surficially coarse".
 This classification is defined as a soil whose parent material texture is made up of sand, gravel, or a combination of the two.
 (In SSURGO's "Component Parent Material" table ("copm") the column "Textureal Modifier" ("pmmodifier") = "Sandy", "Sandy and gravelly", or "Gravelly").
-A value of 1 indicates the cell is classified as surficial coarseness and 0 indicates not.
-The raster is meant to be run through the `zonalStatistics` process in the parent `basinCharacteristics` folder.

 ## Notes

-- The range to run over is specified by state
+- The spatial range is determined by the list of states specified.